(Edited : 11, 04, 16)

 Panting for breath, I grunted, pushing myself onto my feet once again and prepared to take off when suddenly a branch snapped to my right.

-My heartbeat escalated, and I scrambled to get the heck out of dodge when suddenly a heavy weight slammed me back onto the ground.
+My heartbeat escalated, and I scrambled to get the heck out of dodge when suddenly I was flying.
+A heavy weight slammed me hard against the ground.
 I screamed as the pressure caused an immense pain to shoot straight up my spine, the effect immobilizing.

 Slowly I flickered my eyes up, and nearly froze as a large, black muzzle lowered itself to my face.
 My fingers pulled against the soil, nails embedding themselves in the moss as I prepared to flee.
 But then the creatures paw struck out, and I was knocked back onto my stomach, the force of the impact tossing me a couple feet to the right.

 A small cry of pain escaped my lips, and I instantly began crawling across the ground, scrambling.
 Tired and sore arms hauled my body forward, and I became determined to get out alive.
 My heart was booming a hundred miles an hour, keeping me conscious.

 A low growl tore through the clearing once again, and I let out a small sob, crawling faster.
 Dust kicked up around me, but I only made it a few feet before something rammed into my spine hard.

 The wind rushed out of me like a train blowing out steam, and I crumpled to the ground.
 My limbs became thick with flaring pain, and it took nearly everything I had in me to peer at my perpetrator.

 Two piercing icy blue orbs bore into my soul as I lifted my gaze, and suddenly I couldn't move.
 Fear was a fickle creature.
 It empowered you, it compelled you, but too much of it and it'll immobilize you, stop your heart completely.
 Right now my heart was lodged far in the back of my throat, suffocating.
 I was blatantly afraid, terrified out of my mind.